Projects

 Our demonstration projects

-BalticWaters carries out large-scale, action-oriented environmental projects and conducts applied research to show which measures can contribute to a healthier sea and viable fish stocks.
-The projects are conducted on land, along the coast and in the sea.
-BalticWaters also develops and disseminates knowledge about the Baltic Sea environment to the general public, governmental authorities, and decision-makers.
-The aim is to increase knowledge about the challenges facing the sea and build public opinion so that decisions are taken, and measures implemented.
+BalticWaters carries out large-scale environmental projects to show that change is possible and how it can be done.
+The projects are funded and implemented by BalticWaters itself and together with universities, organisations and institutions.
+BalticWaters also develops and disseminates knowledge about the Baltic Sea environment to the general public, governmental authorities and decision-makers.
+The aim is to increase knowledge about the challenges facing the sea and build opinion so that decisions are taken, and measures implemented.

-The Foundations projects will also contribute to the implementation of the UN Sustainable Development Goals, with a particular focus on SDG 12: Responsible consumption and production, SDG 13: Climate action, SDG 14: Life below water and SDG 15: Life on land.
+The foundations projects will also contribute to the implementation of the UN Sustainable Development Goals, with a particular focus on SDG 12: Responsible consumption and production, SDG 13: Climate action, SDG 14: Life below water and SDG 15: Life on land.
 Read more about our projects below.

 Thriving bays